From pulp

 round-trip parity is trivial to test.

-format lib to keep the core thin).
+the same value.
 Lifecycle flows through

 pulp::format::ViewBridge: gui_create → bridge->open(), the host